 Sally Cooper is a bold, powerful writer who lays bare the human heart.
-The author of acclaimed novels Love Object and Tell Everything, Sally Cooper has published short stories and essays in several magazines such as CNQ: Canadian Notes & Queries, Event, Grain, Great Lakes Review and White Wall Review.
+The author of acclaimed novels Love Object and Tell Everything, Sally Cooper has published short stories and essays in several magazines such as CNQ: Canadian Notes & Queries, Event, Feathertale Review, Grain, Great Lakes Review and White Wall Review.
 A former college professor, Sally Cooper happily devotes her time to writing and raising her two daughters in Hamilton, Ontario.
-Her latest book, Smells Like Heaven, a collection of linked stories, will be published in June, 2017, by ARP Books.
+Her latest book is Smells Like Heaven, a collection of linked stories (ARP Books, 2017).

 Sally Cooper loves writing, words, language and everything to do with the creative process.
 She has taught English for more than twenty years, culminating as a Professor of English at Humber College.
 As well she started the Writing Centre at Humber College’s Lakeshore Campus, which she ran for five years and where she could indulge her love of working with students one-on-one.
 She is a patient, intuitive teacher who values connecting with her students and igniting in them the passion she herself feels for writing.
 She is a Senior Editor of Hamilton Review of Books.